docker/docs/datacenter/ucp/1.1/configuration/multi-host-networking.md

 Do this procedure on one node at a time because if you restart all the controller daemons at the same time, you can increase the startup delay.
-This is because `etcd` has to come up and establish quorum before the daemons can fully recover.
+This is because `etcd` needs to start and establish quorum before the daemons can fully recover.

 To enable the networking feature, do the following.